Progressive Wage Model: Minimum Wage Laws in Singapore

 Apart from such minimum wage obligations, employers will also face other employment law obligations regarding paid leave, overtime compensation, working hours and so on.
 It is therefore recommended that you hire an employment lawyer if you need help understanding your employment obligations.

-A lawyer who is well versed in employment law can help ensure that your business complies with your obligations under the PWM as well as other employment laws in Singapore.
+A lawyer who is well-versed in employment law can help ensure that your business complies with your obligations under the PWM as well as other employment laws in Singapore.

 You may get in touch with experienced employment lawyers here.